The style and features of the Avenue template.

 This guide covers the features and design options for the Avenue template.
 Site styles tweaks and the section they appear under in the Site Styles panel are bold.

 Avenue supports these page types:

-Style the line separating the page content from the header and footer with Page Borders in Options.
+Style the line separating the page content from the header and footer with the Page borders tweak under Options.

-- Set the line's color with Page Border Color in Colors.
+- Set the line's color with Page border color under Colors.

 - Site-wide footers support one column of blocks.

-- The content area follows the Layout Style in Options.
+- The content area follows the Layout style tweak under Options.
 Social icons display on the other side, or below if the content area is centered.